dankirkpatrick/dankirkpatrick.github.io/about.md

 - The PurplePrintr

   Designed by my good friend, Macaba, this is a Delta 3D printer built using standard OpenBuilds V-Slot extrusion.
-The effector and delta rods are connected using magnet.
+The effector and delta rods are connected using magnets.
 The effector has a rather unique Z probe.
+There are loads of other features that make this, imho, the best affordable 3D printer available.

   - Porting Rich Cattell's autocalibration code